pang007/Instagram_scrapper/README.md

 Usage is very easy.
 In the ig_scrapper.py file, at the bottom,

-  you have to input the 'username input', 'passowrd input' and 'username to be scrapped' and run the code.
+  you have to input the 'ig_username', 'ig_password' and 'username to be scrapped' and run the code.